Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

+Naruto shifted.
 "Er...yeah.
 Wow...I mean...it all just came rushing back to me when you asked me about the things I did for money.
 It was so weird.
-I remember being freaked out at first, but after the first couple of times I guess I realized that it wasn't so bad in exchange for not freezing my ass off."
+So… well, she was a little messed up, I think.
+But I guess, I mean, I realized that it wasn't so bad in exchange for not freezing my ass off, y'know?"

-Naruto noticed her perpetually incapacitated state and babbled some more in a sad attempt to save face.
+Naruto took one look at Ino and managed to flush a shade darker.
+He began babbling some more in a sad attempt to save face.
 "Not that she made me have sex with her or anything!
-It was just all the other stuff—after all I was only eleven—"
+It was just some other stuff—it really sounds worse than it is, I swear!
+After all I was only thirteen—"

 Ino could do nothing but knock back the rest of her glass as unbidden images flourished in her mind.

-"Naruto—!" she gasped, slamming her glass down with miscalculated force.
+"Naruto—!"
+Ino gasped, slamming her glass down with miscalculated force.

-"What?" he asked, becoming increasingly unabashed.
+"What?" he asked, fighting his bashfulness.
 "I was cold!"

 "You—you—," she squinted at him, "you're a hustler!"